Azure/azure-openapi-validator/docs/rules.md

 ### PatchPropertiesCorrespondToPutProperties

-Validates if Patch request body contains at least one or more properties present in the normal resource definition (PUT operation).
+Validates that each patch request body contains properties present in the corresponding put request body, and must contain at least one property.

-Please refer to [patch-properties-in-normal-resource-definition.md](./patch-properties-in-normal-resource-definition.md) for details.
+Please refer to [patch-properties-correspond-to-put-properties.md](./patch-properties-correspond-to-put-properties.md) for details.

 ### UniqueClientParameterName